wesnoth/constitution/Project-Constitution.md

 Members of the Release Team may be directly appointed by the Board for the purpose of distributing or preparing the game for distribution through platforms that generate revenue for Wesnoth, Inc. In this case, only the Board shall have the ability to demote such members of the Release Team.

-> **Rationale:** Formally defines the roles of the packagers in the production of new releases, as well as grants the Board the ability to appoint packagers for platforms and distribution channels that provide it a revenue stream to support the Project's operations.
+> **Rationale:** Formally defines the roles of the packagers in the production of new releases, and grants the Board the ability to appoint packagers for platforms and distribution channels that provide it a revenue stream to support the Project's operations.

 **Article 10.** The Project Manager shall have the ability at all times to appoint Maintainers of specific areas of Wesnoth's development, as well as remove them.
 The persons thus chosen by the Project Manager will be in charge of reviewing all issues and pull requests affecting or involving their respective areas.
 The Project has a minimum of three core development areas with distinct Maintainers, being the Project Manager's responsibility to narrow those areas further down and define additional ones according to the current needs of the Project.
 The core development areas for the Project are as follows: General Code, Mainline Content, Art Direction.